Prosocial Norm Emergence in Multiagent Systems

 \section{Acting Prosocially in \framework}

 The above approach may lead to unfair outcomes.
-For example, imagine that in a road traffic scenario, agent $i$ has the right of way, and agent $j$ (conflicting with agent $i$) has to stop.
+For example, imagine that in a road traffic scenario, agent $i$ has the right of way, and agent $j$ (conflicting with agent $i$) must stop.
 In other words, the norm for agent $i$ is initially \emph{obl}(\emph{Go}) and the norm for agent $j$ is \emph{prh}(\emph{Go}).
 If there is heavy traffic in agent $i$'s direction, agent $j$ may have to wait for an arbitrarily long time.
 Long delays for some agents but not for others indicates unfairness.

 In \framework, the agents act prosocially through inequity aversion \cite{Fehr1999}.
 An agent incorporates another's cumulative costs in its utility to help the latter.
 That is, instead of following an applicable norm that would benefit it, the agent performs an action that benefits the other party.
 In the traffic domain, such an action might be to wait and let another vehicle cross when you truly have the right of way.
 A benefit of using the cumulative cost from when an agent enters the system until it gets the opportunity to benefit from the resource is that it can help prevent starvation.
 We assume that agents know about each other's costs to be able to accommodate them in their decision making.
-This information must be either hardwired or explicitly communicated by the agents \cite{Hao2016}.
+This assumption is consistent with real-world scenarios, in which people need to be aware of others' condition first, to act prosocial.
+In human societies, people can figure out each other's valuations enough to develop a sense of prosociality \cite{SHAW201440}.
+For artificial agents, this information must be either hardwired or explicitly communicated by the agents \cite{Hao2016}.